lacanoid/pgddl/README.md

   This is great when you need to edit a table, then a view, then a function that uses the view, then a function that returns SETOF.
   It works particularly well with the transactional DDL of Postgres.
-- Created scripts are really intended to be run and copy/pasted manually by the DBA into other databases/scripts.
-It attempts to strike a balance between detail and clutter.
+- Created scripts are mostly intended to be run and copy/pasted manually by the DBA into other databases/scripts, such as a database upgrade scripts.
+It attempts to strike a reasonable balance between detail and clutter.
   This involves
    pretty printing,
    using **idempotent DDL** where possible (preferring ALTER to CREATE),